jtjanecek/TwitchBot/README.md

 use_plugins:  This will automatically enable all plugins in the plugins folder.

+logging:      Having this as 1 will automatically log all chat in log.txt

 # Plugins
 Plugin functionality for those users who know python.
 See ExamplePlugin and TriviaPlugin for examples.